If you’re gluten free, you need to get to Vancouver, Canada stat. The gluten free Vancouver scene is on fire.

 - Cambie Lodge Bed & Breakfast – cute B&B close to Lemonade!

-- Manor Guest House – another cute place to stay and very affordable.
+- Windsor Guest House – another cute place to stay close to Lemonade – getting a theme?

 Where to stay in North Vancouver: